asilvainnovations/BIRD-2026-2035/SURVEYGUIDE.md

 - Persist plans via Supabase Edge Functions in `supabase.ts`
 - Use `utils.ts` for SWOT metric computation and template conversion

+Critical To-Do:
+[ ] Read all uploaded files to understand codebase structure [ ] Update bird-urls.ts with all new image/video titles, descriptions, and URLs [ ] Create Section0 with compelling web copy + banner + systems thinking video
+[ ] Update ContextPanel.tsx with URLs and resources
+[ ] Select critical SWOT scale questions and distribute to Sections 1-11 [ ] Shorten Systems Mapping questions and distribute to applicable sections [ ] Update SurveyWizard.tsx to include Section0 + FloatingAIAssistant
+[ ] Update survey-schema.ts with new Section0 fields

 ---

 ## 2. Architecture Overview